Originally published Mar 12, 2015 and last updated Jul 27, 2020.

 One important point to note is that the CRISPR enzymes may continue to cleave DNA once a DSB is introduced and repaired.
 As long as the gRNA target site/PAM site remain intact, the Cas9 endonuclease will keep cutting and repairing the DNA.
 This repeated editing is problematic if you are trying to introduce a very specific mutation or sequence.
 To get around this, you should design the HDR template in such a way that will ultimately block further Cas9 targeting after the initial DSB is repaired.
 Two common ways to block further editing are mutating the PAM sequence or the gRNA seed sequence.

 Due to the difficulties associated with creating ssODNs longer than 200 bases, researchers have used dsDNA plasmid templates for larger insertions such as fluorescent proteins or selection cassettes.
 These templates should have homology arms of at least 800 bp.
 HDR efficiency with plasmid templates is generally low; to increase the frequency of edits, researchers have designed self-cleaving plasmids that contain gRNA target sites flanking the template.
 When the Cas enzyme and the appropriate gRNA(s) are present, the template is liberated from the vector.
-To avoid plasmid cloning, scientists also use PCR-generated long dsDNA templates, but Jacobi et al. from IDT suggests that these templates may be toxic to cells, thus lowering editing efficiency.
+To avoid plasmid cloning, scientists also use PCR-generated long dsDNA templates, but these templates may be toxic to cells, thus lowering editing efficiency.
 Another disadvantage of dsDNA templates is their ability to bluntly integrate into the genome, duplicating the homology arm sequences.

 Useful links and references: